-Let’s face it, any drinking tour can be fun especially if it involves trying the products.
-But what I liked about this tour, was they tried to make it as interactive with the groups as much as possible.
-They kept the talking in each room to a minimum, so others would not get too distracted, the stories were interesting and funny and they talked about all sorts of different whiskey’s instead of just the most famous ones.
+Let’s face it, any drinking tour can be fun especially if it involves trying the products especially Irish whiskey tasting.
+But what I liked about this tour, as they tried to make it as interactive with the groups as much as possible.
+They kept the talking in each room to a minimum, so others would not get too distracted, the stories were interesting and funny and they talked about all sorts of different whiskeys instead of just the most famous ones.

 It also helped that our guide was engaging and she had a great way of keeping the rowdy guys on the tour in control in a polite way.
 Which is something I think you need with tours like this.

 As the Irish would say Whiskey solves everything but watch out because it can kill you.

 - Whiskey Blending Experience is an extended 1hr 30 minute experience.

 - Private Tours: – You can book private tours in an advance

 Pricing of the Type of Tours: